jfitzgerald/md-lithium/README.md

 ## Note

 For custom tokens, the trailing space is required.
-For example, to include a preprocessed code block in your .md file:
+For example, to include a preformatted code block in your .md file:

 ```
 PRE: var myStringArray = ["Hello","World"];